IAMOTZ/andela-portal-cmd/README.md

 ## Contribution
+To contribute to this project:
+- Fork this repository
+- Create a new branch for your contribution on the forked repo
+- Commit your changes with detailed commit messages
+- Raise a pull request from your forked repo against the master branch of this repo

 If you think there is anything that can get better in this project, please feel free to raise a Pull Request.

 ### What can you develop?